ABSTRACT SUBMISSION IS NOW OPEN!

-Abstract content should be no more than 4,500 characters, inclusive blank spaces, and punctuation.
+- Abstract content should be no more than one-page, inclusive blank spaces, and punctuation.
 The minimum size of the abstract is 750 characters.
 Abstracts exceeding the word limit will be returned for resubmission.

-The abstract should state the problem being addressed, the purpose of the paper, basic procedures/methods, main findings and principal conclusions.
+- The anstract should state the problem being addressed, main findings and principal conclusions.
 If necessary, references should be minimally cited in the body of the abstract.

-Graphs and tables may be included in the abstract, provided they add value to the content and remain within the bounds of the template.
+- Graphs and tables may be included in the abstract, provided they add value to the content and remain within the bounds of the template.
 Graphs/tables can be added as images (.jpg) or tables can be entered directly; max.
-2 images can be added per abstract.
+1 image can be added per abstract.

-Compliance with the specifications is imperative.
-Any abstract that does not comply with these specifications will not be accepted for review and will be returned to you by the Conference Organisers for resubmission.
+- Compliance with the specifications is imperative.
+Any abstract that does not comply with these specifications will not be accepted for review and will be returned to you by the Conference Organizers for resubmission.